Data-Driven Grasp Synthesis - A Survey: Grasping Familiar Objects

 \citet{SongEHK11} treat object category as one variable in the Bayesian network. \citet{madry2012ICRA} demonstrate how the category of an object can be robustly detected given multi-modal visual descriptors of an object hypothesis.
 This information is fed into the Bayesian Network together with the desired task.
 A full hand configuration can then be inferred that obeys the task constraints. \citet{BohgGrasp:2012} demonstrate this approach on the humanoid robot ARMAR III~\citep{Asfour2008}.
 For robust object categorization the approach by \citet{madry2012ICRA} is integrated with the 3D-based categorization system by \citet{WalterICRA11}.
 The pose of the categorized object is estimated with the approach presented by~\citet{Aitor:2011}.
 Given this, the inferred grasp configuration can be checked for reachability and executed by the robot.

 Recently, we have seen an increasing amount of new approaches towards pure 3D descriptors of objects for categorization.
 Although, the following methods look promising, it has not been shown yet that they provide a suitable base for generalizing grasps over an object category. \citet{Rusu:10:IROS,Rusu09ICCV-WS} provide extensions of \citep{Rusu:09:ICRA} for either recognizing or categorizing objects and estimating their pose relative to the viewpoint.
 While in~\citep{Rusu09ICCV-WS} quantitative results on real data are presented,~\citep{Rusu:10:IROS} uses simulated object point clouds only. \citet{LaiBRF11a} perform object category and instance recognition.
 The authors learn an instance distance using the database presented in~\citep{lai_icra11a}.
-A combination of 3D and 2D features is used.
-However, the focus of this work is not grasping. \citet{Gonzalez-AguirreHRABD11} present a shape-based object categorization system.
+A combination of 3D and 2D features is used. \citet{Gonzalez-AguirreHRABD11} present a shape-based object categorization system.
 A point cloud of an object is reconstructed by fusing partial views.
 Different descriptors (capturing global and local object shape) in combination with standard machine learning techniques are studied.
 Their performance is evaluated on real data.